-- 115. The dates for our interim and final audits have been discussed and agreed with the Deputy Director of Finance and the Head of Financial Services.

-- 116. We will produce a Financial

-Statements Strategy for 2020/21 to

-provide a framework for the detailed

-financial statements audit work.
-This

-will involve input from NHS Lothian's

-finance team to help agree

-expectations, roles and responsibilities

-and ensure relevant detail is agreed

-as far in advance as possible to

-support an efficient and effective audit process.
+- 115. The dates for our interim and final audits have been discussed via the Director of Finance, Deputy Director of Finance, and the Head of Financial Services. - 116.
+We will produce a Financial Statements Strategy for 2021/22 to provide a framework for the detailed financial statements audit work.
+This will involve input from NHS Lothian's finance team to help agree expectations, roles and responsibilities and ensure relevant detail is agreed as far in advance as possible to support an efficient and effective audit process.
 This will take full cognisance of changes being made to the NHS Accounts Manual.